 Our goal in giving you these guidelines is to reduce the spread of communicable diseases at school and to promote a healthy learning environment for our students and staff.
 InshaAllah they will help you in your

 If your child has a temperature at 100 degrees or over, they should remain at home.
 When accompanied by a sore throat, nausea, or rash a contagious illness is suspected.
-He/she must remain at home until fever free for 24 hours without
+He/she must remain home until fever free for a minimum of 24 hours without

 Vomiting & Diarrhea:

-A single episode of vomiting or diarrhea without accompanied fever may not be enough reason to miss school.
-However, children with watery diarrhea (loose runny stool or cannot get to the bathroom in time) must remain at home until diarrhea free for 24 hours without medication.
+Children with diarrhea (loose runny stool or cannot get to the bathroom in time) must remain at home until diarrhea free for a minimum of 48 hours without medication.

 Children that are vomiting must remain at home for 24 hours once vomiting has subsided.
 If diarrhea or vomiting is frequent or accompanied by fever, keep the child home and consult your doctor.